pimutils/vdirsyncer/README.rst

 While i use it daily and haven't experienced data loss (even when vdirsyncer crashed), i don't know if the documentation is sufficient.
 If you have any questions regarding the usage, feel free to open a new issue.

-It aims to be for CalDAV and CardDAV what
-`OfflineIMAP <http://offlineimap.org/>`_ is for IMAP.

 CardDAV/CalDAV Server Support
 =============================